If you like add any question or comments here.

 2. Halts Ligament, Cartilage, Tendon and bone pain.

-3. Prevents deterioration or further deterioration of Pronation and Supination.
+3. Prevents further deterioration of over Pronation or Supination.